God’s Guidance of His People in Spite of Their Unfaithfulness.

 10They did not keep the covenant of God

-13He divided the sea and caused them to pass through,
+13He divided the [Red] Sea and allowed them to pass through it,

-14Then He led them with the cloud by day
+14In the daytime He led them with a cloud

 And all the night with a light of fire.

-16He brought forth streams also from the rock
+16He brought streams also from the rock [at Rephidim and Kadesh]

 And caused waters to run down like rivers.

-18And in their heart they put God to the test
+18And in their hearts they put God to the test

 19Then they spoke against God;